reactioncommerce/reaction/packages/api-plugin-fulfillment/README.md

 ## Summary

 This plugin provides the base for all fulfillment types and the fulfillment methods under each type.
-More info to be added.

 ## Included in this fulfillment plugin

-### `.circleci/`

-Adds CI scripts that enable Circle CI to run tests, lint, and semantic release your project.
-The `semantic-release` portions of the script are commented out, and should be uncommented in a PR once your plugin is ready to be released.

 ### `src/`

 The `src` folder is where all the plugin files resides.